 There’s a lot that you can gain from expanding your marketing to video game branding.
 When used in parallel with your other marketing efforts, you could create a significant amount of buzz and familiarity with your brand, leading to more numbers through your sales funnels, and ultimately; more conversions.

-This article was written by Chris Hall, marketing recruitment consultant at JGA Recruitment – the leading Marketing, Payroll, HR & Reward Recruitment Specialists.
+This article was written by JGA Marketing Recruitment – the leading Marketing Recruitment Specialists.